-Christian joined the navy late at seventeen but rose to Master’s Mate by the age of twenty.
+Christian joined the navy late at 17 but rose to Master’s Mate by the age of 20.
 After being paid off from the Royal Navy, Christian joined the merchant fleet and served under Bligh aboard the Britannia before being made Master’s Mate on the Bounty.

 The Bounty arrived in Tahiti in October 1788 where the crew received a warm welcome.